Course Outline:

 how to perform and evaluate the pass-through entity’s risk assessment procedures prior to the

-• Address the differences between a sub-award and a Fixed Amount Awards and provide guidance on what type of award should
+sub-award and what is required in terms of adequate sub-recipient monitoring. - Address the differences between a sub-award and a Fixed Amount Awards and provide guidance on what type of award should

 be used in different circumstances.